Wood Bridges and Decking for Model Trains

 How Oil Refineries Are Set Up

 The catwalks for the Tank Farm have been redesigned. shown below is one of several different custom elevations offered.
 These tanks can be used to store either crude oil ready for refining or finished product at the end of processing.

 This tank farm consists of 4 tanks with a diameter of 4 1/2 inches and a height of 7 1/2 inches.
 There are 2 platforms on top of the tanks with caged ladders for each.
 Separate piping connects each tank to the pump house.
 At the pump house the input pipes are controlled by separate gate valves.
 There is a large output valve on the opposite side of the shed with an unglued elbow leading the pipe into the ground.
 This makes it easy to remove the piping to ground and install custom piping to a different location.
 The total footprint of the tank farm including the pump house is 13 x 18 inches.
 The tank farm is shipped in separate in seven pieces - the four tanks, two raised platforms with caged ladders and the pump house.
 Piping to the tanks will need to be glued to the tanks.
 The raised platforms will need to be glued to the top of the tanks.
 The base is not included in the kit.
 The display model was constructed from hardboard, painted with a textured gray (granite) paint then overlayed with gray ballast.

-Standard color scheme is light gray top and a dark gray bottom.
+Standard color scheme is white tanks and aluminum platforms, ladders and building.
 Other color schemes are available.
-Custom modifications are also available (see below) - just contact us!
+Custom modifications are also available - just contact us!